Aju100/airspace-hugo/exampleSite/content/english/about/_index.md

 ---
 title: About Us
-description: this is meta description
+description: Who we are & what we do
 bg_image: images/featue-bg.jpg

 ---